 The goal is to support innovative firms to reach their full potential, forming a stronger economic ecosystem in Brazil.
 In addition to contributing to the development of startups, the opportunity to work with these companies helps Oliver Wyman to leverage its global intellectual capital in new industries.

-As part of this initiative, the program FintechNOW Brazil was launched, and two fintechs were awarded with customized strategic projects in 2017.
+As part of this initiative, the FintechNOW Brazil program was launched: three fintechs have already been awarded with customized strategic projects between 2017 and 2018.

 The competitions are done through evaluation panels with the attendance of partners from Oliver Wyman and Pinheiro Neto Advogados and takes into account factors such as business model, market potential and level of competitive differentation as well as innovation, trajectory and impact.

 Agenda in 2019

 In 2019, we will continue with the FintechNOW program, launching the 2019 edition!

 Monkey Exchange is a Fintech that developed the first supply chain finance platform in Brazil.
 They act as an online receivables marketplace, connecting suppliers from large companies with qualified investors, through a digital trading environment.

 Oliver Wyman worked with iFood in order to define the entry strategy for a range of key financial solutions for restaurants and app users, such as mobile wallets, enabling users to upload debit and credit card data on their cell phones, point-of-sale (POS) terminals for card payments and a range of credit solutions for restaurants.
 The work assisted iFood in prioritizing each solution, as well as structuring their operations and projecting their returns.